lambtron/medium-cli/README.md

 Note that `title` is the only field that is required in the front matter, with all the other ones optional.
 For a list of the accepted possible parameters, see Medium's API documentation [here](https://github.com/Medium/medium-api-docs/#creating-a-post). `contentFormat` and `content` are not required in the front matter, as they are both added later by the `medium publish` command.

+For each successful post, the `medium publish` command also adds `published: true` to the front matter.

 ### `open`

 ```
 $ medium open
 ```

-This will direct your browser to your Medium page.
+This directs your browser to your Medium page.
+You need to have `medium login` first to set your Medium URL.

 ## License (MIT)